sebaheg/sebaheg.github.io/_posts/2017-09-16-Existential-Risk.md

 ---
 layout: post
 title: Existential Risk
 description: The human species is currently the most successful species of Earth.
-But in order not follow the same fate as the dinosaurs, we need to be aware of and precautious about possible existential risk.
+But in order not follow the same fate as the dinosaurs, we need to be aware of and be precautious about possible existential risk.
 tags: [why]
 comments: true
 live: true